Does Maple Wood Darken Over Time?

 Here I have listed down steps you can take to stop the darkening of maple, which are useful for any maple wood application.

-1. Apply Finisher that includes UV inhibitors
+1. Apply Finisher that Includes UV inhibitors

 By stopping hitting UV rays on the surface of the maple wood, the darkening process can be prevented, and you’ll be able to keep its light color for a long time.

 In order to stop hitting UV rays on the wood surface, we can apply a finisher that contains UV inhibitors as ingredients.
-The best finishers that contain UV inhibitors available in the market are,

 • Lacquer